 • Read Cathy O’Neil on Slate.

 Rebecca Onion is a Slate staff writer.
-Her first book, Innocent Experiments: Childhood and the Culture of Popular Science in the United States, will be released in October 2016.
+Her first book, Innocent Experiments: Childhood and the Culture of Popular Science in the United States, is available from the University of North Carolina Press.

 • Read Rebecca Onion on Slate.